lijie-jiang/vxworks7-layer-for-boost/README.md

 1. Create the project and base it on the VSB project.

 2. Add your code to the project.
+  * For example, you could use the code provided at http://www.boost.org/doc/libs/1_63_0/libs/timer/doc/cpu_timers.html.
+  * Add **#include \<vxWorks.h\>** at the start of the example code.
+  * Be sure your file is named with a '.cpp' extension rather than a '.c' extension!

-3. Add the link commands for the Boost libraries you are using.
+3. Add the required library directives in the RTP project build properties..
-  *  If you are using Workbench, select the RTP application project name, then **Properties > Build Properties > libraries**.
+  *  If you are using Workbench, right-click on the application project name, then select **Properties > Build Properties > libraries**.
+Add the **boost_system** and **unix** libraries for all applications, as well as any others that are specifically required for you application to build.
-     For example, add:
+     For the example code mentioned above, one would add:

      ```
+     -lboost_system
      -lboost_timer
+     -lboost_chrono
      -lunix
      ```

   *  Click **Apply** and **OK**.

-4. Update the include paths.
-For example, using Workbench, select select the RTP application project name, then **Properties > Build Properties > Paths > Generate**.
+4. The Boost headers are copied into the VSB's normal include paths (at "boost/..."), so you should not need to add any include paths specifically for Boost.
+However, you may need to add an include path for the *published* headers in the UNIX layer.
+Using Workbench, select select the RTP application project name, then **Properties > Build Properties > Paths > Add**.
+Add in the following directive:
+    ```
+    -I$(VSB_DIR)/usr/h/published/UNIX
+    ```
 Click **Apply**, and **OK**.

+5. You may also wish to disable C++ indexing for the RTP project.
+This may be done in the same way as described for the VSB project.

-5. Build the RTP project.
+6. Build the RTP project.
+   * When prompted to generate the include search path, click Generate Includes, and click through the remaining dialogs.
+   * If there are any missing symbols, you may need to add additional directives for the libraries containing them.

 ## Porting Status